JOHN A. GOWAN

 Both primary and secondary gravitational roles hinge upon the conservation of light's "non-local" distributional symmetry.
 The non-local symmetric energy state of light is a consequence of light's intrinsic motion, "velocity c", which gauges both the distributional symmetry and the symmetric, "all-way" spatial entropy drive of free energy.
 In these conservation roles gravity, like inertia and charge, enforces the conservation of free energy's symmetric energy state, as required by "Noether's Theorem".
 (See also: "The Double Conservation Role of Gravitation".)

-entropic conservation domain of light, which massive matter
+replacing the spatial entropic conservation domain of light,

 matter has no intrinsic spatial motion), even though